CharlieMallon/milestoneThree/README.md

         I chose a simple easy to read font [Rubik](https://fonts.google.com/specimen/Rubik?category=Sans+Serif) from [google fonts](https://fonts.google.com/).

-    -   #### symbols and buttons
+    -   #### Symbols and Buttons

-        Symbols came from [google icons](https://fonts.google.com/icons) as they are fairly familiar to most users.  and have nice lines.
+        Symbols came from [google icons](https://fonts.google.com/icons) as they are familiar to most users and have nice lines.

 *   ### Wireframes